Guidebook/code-challenges/README.md

 ## What We Review

-Your application will be reviewed by at least three of our engineers.
+Your application will be reviewed by our team of engineers.
 The aspects of your code we will judge include:

 * **Clarity:** Does the README clearly explain the problem and solution?
 * **Correctness:** Does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?